5 Amazing Activities for Traveling with KIDS!

 “Open-ended toys result in open-ended play.
 This type of play can evolve over time while also encouraging children to create and problem-solve as they explore the world around them.
 Open-ended play with peers encourages social development and social interaction while also developing cognitive skills.
 Children have to discuss and negotiate how to use the multipurpose toy.
 The social and developmental gains made by open-ended play far exceed those made by directed play.”

 Not all travel toys are created equally!
-Read more about choosing the right travel toys ones for your trip!

 Happy Educational Travels,